 This initiative is providing more choice to students undertaking Years 11 and 12 at their local high school.
 The State Government is also breaking down the perception that education finishes in Year 10 and building the ambition for even more Tasmanian students to want to complete Year 12.

 The Tasmanian Department of Education maintains a whole-of-system, research based approach to developing and maintaining respectful relationships education.
-An essential element of the Tasmanian Government’s Safe Homes, Safe Families Action Plan has been the development of an extensive range of resources targeted at supporting schools, communities and individuals to understand why family violence occurs and how to reduce the occurrence of it.
+An essential element of the Tasmanian Government’s Safe Homes, Safe Families Action Plan has been the development of an extensive range of resources which support schools, communities and individuals to understand why family violence occurs and how to reduce the occurrence of it.
 Updated in 2021, the resources have been designed to support school communities model positive environments and appropriate behaviours in which individuals know, understand and engage in equitable and respectful relationships.

 As part of the Tasmanian Government’s Resetting the Relationship with the Aboriginal community in Tasmania agenda, the Department of Education has taken the lead on Priority Two: Introduce a focus on Tasmanian Aboriginal History and Culture into the delivery of the Australian Curriculum.

 A number of professional learning videos with accompanying learning tasks are now available to schools from the Aboriginal Education Services page.